DZMM: COVID-19 and forced shutdown: 2020

-On April 13, 2020, commercial feeds for ANC and DZMM TeleRadyo for Mondays, Wednesdays, Fridays and Saturdays resumed independently managed playouts after days of using a singular commercial feed.
-In addition, DZMM and DZMM TeleRadyo now resumed the use of the radio studios following disinfection measures, with SRO: Suhestyon, Reaksyon at Opinion as the first broadcast to be aired.

-On April 20, 2020, after four weeks, the timesharing of programming between both DZMM TeleRadyo and ANC ended with ANC resuming its programming on Mondays and DZMM slowly resuming operations from the radio studios, though some programs were still produced through Zoom.
-On the same day, Headline Pilipinas extended its time slot on DZMM TeleRadyo, starting at 12:15 p.m. and ending at 2:00 p.m. to accommodate more national and local reports.
-However, the overnight simulcasts on MOR 101.9 (for radio) and ANC (for DZMM TeleRadyo) were retained after Dr. Love Radio Show starting at 11:00pm.
+On April 13, 2020 commercial feeds for ANC and DZMM TeleRadyo for Mondays, Wednesdays, Fridays, and Saturdays resumed independently-managed playouts after days of using a single commercial feed.
+DZMM and DZMM TeleRadyo resumed the use of the radio studios following disinfection measures, with SRO: Suhestyon, Reaksyon at Opinion the first broadcast to be aired.
+And on April 20 the four weeks of timesharing programming with both DZMM TeleRadyo and ANC ended, with ANC resuming its programming on Mondays and DZMM slowly resuming operations from the radio studios, though some programs were still produced through Zoom.
+On the same day, Headline Pilipinas extended its time slot on DZMM TeleRadyo from 12:15 p.m. to 2:00 p.m. in order to accommodate more national and local reports.
+However, the overnight simulcasts on MOR 101.9 (for radio) and ANC (for DZMM TeleRadyo) were retained, following the Dr. Love Radio Show which started at 11:00pm.

-On May 5, 2020, DZMM, together with ABS-CBN, S+A, and MOR Philippines were ordered by the National Telecommunications Commission to sign off due to its expiration of its franchise the day before.
-At 8:20 pm, DZMM and its television counterpart temporarily went off the air following S.R.O.: Suhestyon, Reaksyon at Opinyon.

-On May 7, 2020, ABS-CBN filed a motion for a temporary restraining order (TRO) with the Supreme Court of the Philippines to stop the implementation of the NTC's cease-and-desist order and to allow the DZMM and other ABS-CBN TV and radio stations to return to the airwaves whilst proceedings related to its franchise renewal were ongoing.
-The pending franchise renewal bill was eventually rejected by the Congressional Committee on Legislative Franchises on July 10, 2020; with ABS-CBN's broadcast frequencies, including 630 kHz AM frequency, being recalled by the National Telecommunications Commission in September 20.
+On May 5, 2020 DZMM, ABS-CBN, S+A, and MOR Philippines were ordered by the NTC to go off air due to the expiration of their franchises the day before.
+At 8:20 pm, DZMM and DZMM TeleRadyo temporarily went off the air following S.R.O.: Suhestyon, Reaksyon at Opinyon.
+But on May 7 ABS-CBN filed a motion for a temporary restraining order with the Supreme Court of the Philippines to stop the implementation of the NTC's cease-and-desist order and to allow DZMM and other ABS-CBN TV and radio stations to return to the airwaves whilst proceedings related to its franchise renewal were ongoing.
+The pending franchise renewal bill was eventually rejected by the Congressional Committee on Legislative Franchises on July 10, 2020, with ABS-CBN's broadcast frequencies – including the 630 kHz AM frequency – being recalled in September 2020 by the NTC, resulting in DZMM and DZMM TeleRadyo going off the air, seemingly permanently.